 Your hearing is essential and we therefore strongly advise that you always wear hearing protection when shooting.
 We always have soft disposable ear plugs to hand, but would recommend that you buy some quality ear defenders too.
 You can either get plugs that go into your ear or the phones which go over your head.

 Our Venue provider has eight shooting estates across the United Kingdom and offers some of the best pheasant and partridge shooting in England and Wales.
 From the 17th century royal homes to their mountains and valleys, all of our English shooting estates will test even the best of shotgunners with their terrain, mystic and natural beauty.

 In England and Wales we predominately shoot Partridges and Pheasants on our Estates.

 The seasons for these are as follows:

 Partridges – 1st September -1st February

 Our clients can expect between 300 and 500 pheasants per day of shooting based on the estate.
 If you would like additional birds then we would be delighted to organize them for you, just let your High Adventure concierge know your wishes.

-A good place to stay with warm hospitality, delicious food and a commended wine list is just as important as the days shooting itself.
-Therefore, we are delighted to offer guests who not only shoot with us but other estates in the area The Willows Lodge, The Beeches Lodge, Cherry Tree Cottage and also The Brigands Inn.
+A good place to stay with warm hospitality, delicious food and a commended wine list is just as important as the day’s shooting itself.
+Therefore, we are delighted to offer guests who not only shoot with us but other estates in the area such as The Willows Lodge, The Beeches Lodge, Cherry Tree Cottage and also The Brigands Inn.
 All are the perfect venue for shooting parties.